omab/django-social-auth/doc/configuration.rst

   Otherwise, they will be redirected to the backend's error URL, or ``LOGIN_ERROR_URL``.

-  Recently this set of exceptions were introduce to describe the situations a bit more than the old ``ValueError`` usually raised::
+  Recently this set of exceptions was introduced to describe the situations a bit more than the old ``ValueError`` usually raised::

     AuthException           - Base exception class